ericbulloch/kwmd/vulnerabilities/local_file_inclusion.md

     if not filename:
         return "Missing filename", 400

-    # Normalize and resolve the full path
+    # Normalize and resolve the full path, this will remove things like `../` in the path
     requested_path = os.path.realpath(os.path.join(BASE_DIR, urllib.parse.unquote(filename)))

     # Ensure the resolved path is within the files directory